-Judicial Watch Announces List of Washington’s “Ten Most Wanted Corrupt Politicians”
+Judicial Watch Announces List of Washington’s “Ten Most Wanted Corrupt Politicians” for 2012

 (Washington, DC) — Judicial Watch, the public interest group that investigates and prosecutes government corruption, today released its 2012 list of Washington’s “Ten Most Wanted Corrupt Politicians.”
 The list, in alphabetical order, includes:

 - Secretary of State Hillary Clinton and UN Ambassador Susan Rice

 - Attorney General Eric Holder

 - Sen. Harry Reid (D-NV)

 - Rep. David Rivera (R-FL)

 - Secretary of Health and Human Services Kathleen Sebelius

 Dishonorable Mentions for 2012 include: